-- The PRA process may be initiated as a result of: the identification of a pathway that presents a potential pest hazard - the identification of a pest that may require phytosanitary measures - the review or revision of phytosanitary policies and priorities.
+The PRA process may be initiated as a result of:

-The initiation points frequently refer to "pests."
-The IPPC defines a pest as "any species, strain or biotype of plant, animal, or pathogenic agent, injurious to plants or plant products."
-In applying these initiation points to the specific case of plants as pests, it is important to note that the plants concerned should satisfy this definition.
+- the identification of a pathway that presents a potential pest hazard - the identification of a pest that may require phytosanitary measures - the review or revision of phytosanitary policies and priorities. - S1 The initiation points frequently refer to "pests".
+The IPPC defines a pest as "any species, strain or biotype of plant, animal, or pathogenic agent, injurious to plants or plant products".
+When applying these initiation points to the specific case of plants as pests, it is important to note that the plants concerned should satisfy this definition.
 Pests directly affecting plants satisfy this definition.
-In addition, many organisms indirectly affecting plants also satisfy this definition (such as weeds/invasive plants).
-The fact that they are injurious to plants can be based on evidence obtained in an area where they occur.
-In the may nevertheless be appropriate to assess on the basis of available pertinent information, whether they are potentially injurious in the PRA area by using a clearly documented, consistently applied and transparent system.
-This is particularly important for plant species or cultivars that are imported for planting.
+In addition, many organisms indirectly affecting plants also satisfy this definition (such as plants as pests, e.g. weeds, invasive alien plants).
+The fact that they are injurious to plants may be based on evidence of their impact obtained in an area in which they occur.
+In the case where there is insufficient evidence that they affect plants indirectly, it may nevertheless be appropriate to assess on the basis of available pertinent information whether they are potentially injurious in the PRA area by using a clearly documented, consistently applied and transparent system.
+This is particularly important for plant species or cultivars that are imported for planting. - S2 The types of LMOs that a national plant protection organization (NPPO) may be asked to assess for phytosanitary risk include: - plants for use (a) as agricultural crops, for food and feed, ornamental plants or managed forests; (b) in bioremediation (as an organism that cleans up contamination); (c) for industrial purposes (e.g. production of enzymes or bioplastics); (d) as therapeutic agents (e.g. pharmaceutical production) - biological control agents modified to improve their performance in that role - pests modified to alter their pathogenic characteristic and thereby make them useful for biological control (see ISPM 3:2005)